Monetary unit assumption

 Definition and explanation

-Monetary unit assumption (also known as money measurement concept) states that only those events and transactions are recorded in books of accounts of the business which can be measured and expressed in monetary terms.
-An information that cannot be expressed in terms of money is useless for financial accounting purpose and is therefore not recorded in books of accounts.
+The monetary unit assumption (also known as the money measurement concept) states that only those events and transactions are recorded in the books of accounts of a business that can be measured and expressed in monetary terms.
+Information that cannot be expressed in terms of money is useless for financial accounting purposes and is therefore not recorded in books of accounts.

-The monetary unit is a simple and universally recognized basis of communicating financial information.
-It is the most appropriate and effective basis of recording, communicating and analyzing financial data on the basis of which rational business decisions can be made.
+The monetary unit is a simple and universally recognized basis for communicating financial information.
+It is the most appropriate and effective basis for recording, communicating, and analyzing financial data on the basis of which rational business decisions can be made.

-A very closely related concept to the monetary unit assumption is the stable dollar value assumption which means that the dollar ( or any other currency) does not lose its purchasing power over time.
-The fact that the money loses its purchasing power because of inflation is ignored while recording transactions in accounting.
+A very closely related concept to the monetary unit assumption is the stable dollar value assumption, which means that the dollar (or any other currency) does not lose its purchasing power over time.
+The fact that money loses its purchasing power because of inflation is ignored while recording transactions in accounting.

 Examples of monetary unit assumption